Google Home can now handle two commands at once

 Routines, which are coming to Google Home in the future, will fix this issue by allowing users to group multiple commands together under a custom phrase -- not unlike routines on Alexa.
 However, Alexa's routines are limited to smart home controls, traffic, weather and news, meaning you can't play an audiobook or start music streaming with a routine.

-For Google Home ($79.00 at Lowes.com), however, a compromise has arrived, flying in under the radar in a minor update this week.
+For Google Home, however, a compromise has arrived, flying in under the radar in a minor update this week.
 While Routines are still nowhere to be found, you can issue up to two commands to Google Home at once.
 You can say something like, "OK, Google, turn on the TV and what's the weather?"
-Your TV with Chromecast ($35.00 at B&H Photo-Video) will power on and Google Home will tell you the weather for your location.
+Your TV with Chromecast will power on and Google Home will tell you the weather for your location.

 This worked with almost all the commands we tested.
 Traffic, however, only seemed to work sometimes.
 Other times Google Home just ignored the traffic request and responded to the second command.
 This feature is also limited to a string of two commands.
 Three or more commands will not work.